 As part of our commitment to the Trust Services Principles and Criteria, we engage a third party to ensure we have appropriate internal controls in place to meet the availability, processing integrity and security objectives for the key systems used to support the IANA function’s transaction processing.
-These systems are referred to as the IANA Registry Management Systems (IRMS), and including the Root Zone Management System, and system used to manage the IETF protocol parameter registries.
-The IRMS is audited using the SOC 2 framework, with the audit conducted by PwC.
+These systems are referred to as our Registry Assignment and Maintenance Systems (RAMS), and including the Root Zone Management System, and system used to manage the IETF protocol parameter registries.
+The RAMS are audited using the SOC 2 framework, with the audit conducted by PwC.

 PwC has prepared SOC 2 audits covering periods commencing June 2013, with audits conducted on an annual basis.

 The audit is provided to NTIA to fulfill a requirement of the contract between NTIA and ICANN for the delivery of the IANA functions.
 In addition to the existing controls that are checked and verified for the registry maintenance systems, additional controls were added for the period commencing December 2013 to include verification of processing requests related to protocol parameters.
 Conducting such a review of ICANN’s service for the review and assignment of protocol parameters was a deliverable in the 2014 SLA between ICANN and the IAOC.

 About the Trust Services Principles and Criteria

 The Trust Services Principles and Criteria is an international set of principles and criteria developed and managed jointly by the American Institute of Certified Public Accountants (AICPA) and the Canadian Institute of Chartered Accountants (CICA).
 The SOC 2 and SOC 3 examination is a rigorous process developed by the AICPA and CICA to provide independent assurance that an organization's systems are reliable.
 Our SOC certification and reports focus on the following Trust Services principles: